 The online Post-Baccalaureate Certificate in Microbiology for Medical Laboratory Science (MLS) requires completion of 19 credit hours.
 Completion of the certificate qualifies the graduate to take the Technologist in Microbiology examination offered by national certifying agencies.

 Admitted students complete required courses either on a part-time or full-time basis.
-Courses in the major are designed to broaden the student's foundation in the sciences in preparation for the clinical phase of the program.
-All courses are taught online, with the exception of the clinical practicums.
+Courses in the major (Phase I) are designed to broaden the student's foundation in the sciences in preparation for the clinical phase of the program (Phase II).
+All courses are taught online, with the exception of the clinical practicum.

-The clinical practicums are usually taken on a full-time basis.
+The clinical practicum (Phase II) are usually taken on a full-time basis.
 Students are typically in a clinical laboratory eight hours per day (daytime hours), five days per week.
-Admitted students must be able to fulfill the necessary time requirement for the practicums.
+Admitted students must be able to fulfill the necessary time requirement for the practicum.

 Coursework at GW (19 credit hours; 3 credits each, unless noted)

 No previous transfer credit or work experience may be considered for these required classes.